Stprry/DreadBlog/src/content/blog/first-post.md

 and viola we had a nice little test that would test all of our form navigation should go to the correct pages, granted this don't factor in any stuff that needs doing on the forms but our use case was needed for something else rather than navigation, it was just the first thing that came to my mind.\
 \
-Anyways I hope this wa
+Anyways I hope this was some what helpful, the syntax may not be 100% correct but hopefully it  prompts some people to experiment with itterative test generation.